zhangshi0512/cs5330_project04_calibration-AugmentedReality/README.md

   *Output showing the camera matrix, distortion coefficients, and re-projection error.*

+  After the board pattern is recognized, cv::calibrateCamera is implemented to calibrate the camera.
+The calibration process iteratively refines the camera matrix and distortion coefficients to minimize the re-projection error, which typically ranges between 0.1 and 0.2, depending on factors such as lighting and the flatness of the board surface.
+Post-calibration, the user can save the calibration data by pressing 's', resulting in the camera parameters being persisted to <repo>/res/calibration_data.csv.

 - **Task 4: Real-Time Camera Position**

   ![Camera Position](res/Task4/Task4_Demo.PNG)

   *Display of the camera's rotation and translation data in real-time.*

+  With the calibration data in hand, the system then enters a video loop, where it attempts to detect the chessboard in each frame.
+When found, it captures the corner locations and employs solvePnP to estimate the chessboard's pose relative to the camera.
+This real-time computation of the board's rotation and translation vectors is essential for overlaying virtual objects accurately onto the live video stream.

 - **Task 5: Projection of 3D Axes**